 > If you believe you have been unfairly treated in an assessment, you have the right to appeal the decision.
 Often these misunderstandings can be cleared up with your lecturer but if you are not satisfied you should follow the process set out in policy AP0600 Academic Appeal Process for Learners.
 Note that the appeal process contains time constraints which must be met, so please ensure you apply early.

 > If you are prevented from sitting an assessment, you may be eligible for an aegrotat mark.
 (An aegrotat mark is an estimate of the mark you would have achieved if you could have sat the assessment.
 It is based on your previous assessment results.)
 The procedure for aegrotats is set out in policy AP0907 Impaired Performance/Aegrotat.

 > If you are prevented from doing your best in an assessment because of illness or circumstances beyond your control, you may be eligible for consideration because of impaired performance.
 See policy AP0907 Impaired Performance/Aegrotat for procedures.

-If you have any concerns about how you are assessed you may wish to discuss this with your Lecturer, Programme Manager, Head of School/College, the Student Success Team or OPSA.
+If you have any concerns about how you are assessed you may wish to discuss this with your Lecturer, Programme Leader, Head of School/College, the Student Success Team or OPSA.